whosonfirst/docker-whosonfirst-exportify/README.md

 docker build -f Dockerfile.ubuntu -t whosonfirst-exportify .
 ```

-There is a `Docker.alpine` Dockerfile but it does not build as of this writing.
+There is also a `Dockerfile.alpine` Dockerfile but it does not build as of this writing.
 Any help would be appreciated.

 ## Usage